lokesh-c-das/car_evaluation_using_pytorch/README.md

 ## Instruction to run

-Simply download the repository and run main.py file.
+Simply download the repository and run main.py file as follows.
+# python main.py